 Even though Malwarebytes offers quite a few useful features, it is not as feature-rich as, say, Avast, McAfee or any other top antivirus software.
-For example, you won’t find Parental Control or a firewall in your Malwarebytes antivirus package.
-However, you won’t miss any crucial features like virus protection or file quarantine - in other words, Malwarebytes will simply act as decent, no-nonsense antivirus product.
+For example, you won’t find Parental Controls, a firewall, or a password manager in your Malwarebytes antivirus package.
+However, you won’t miss any crucial features like virus protection or file quarantine - in other words, Malwarebytes will simply act as a decent, no-nonsense antivirus product.

 There’s one more thing I want to mention in this Malwarebytes review.
 During installation, the program will ask you whether you want to install it on your home or work computer.
 Don’t worry about this choice - both versions are identical in terms of features.
 The only difference is priority customer support for business users, which is not such a big deal for most people.

 This is a feature that is only available with the Premium version of Malwarebytes - and it’s quite important, too.

 You see, real-time protection is a background process that prevents various online threats (like viruses, malware, and ransomware) from entering your device.
 It uses minimal system resources and has virtually no effect on CPU usage.

 The Real-Time Protection option of Malwarebytes antivirus includes Web Protection (that blocks infected websites), Malware Protection, Ransomware Protection, and Exploit Protection.